-Scott Nobles, Digital Specialist/Print Technical Assistant; Adjunct Professor
+Scott Nobles, Head Technician and Digital Specialist; Adjunct Professor

 The Painting Office is a resource on painting and painting techniques and is staffed by knowledgable technicians who provide canvas stretching and priming demonstrations and advise on health and safety protocols when working with oil paints and solvents.

 Gesso rooms located on the 6th floor of the Foundation Building and 9th floor of 41 Cooper square have large work tables where students can stretch and prime canvases.
 These areas include slop sinks, a brush washer, large painting racks, storage for paintings and works on paper in painting racks and flat files.
-High ventilation rooms are also located on the 4th floor of the Foundation Building and 9th floor of 41 Cooper Square.
+A high ventilation room is also located on the 9th floor of 41 Cooper Square.

 The Painting Office assigns and maintains all studios for School of Art students and provides a number of supplies gratis and for purchase, and has an inventory of tools for loan.

 24-hour period during the last two weeks of each semester: